-As of December 31, 2021, the County had \$104,507,518 in cash on hand, demand deposits, and various investment instruments.
+As of December 31, 2022, the County had \$164,204,515 in cash on hand, demand deposits, and various investment instruments.
 Details of the County's deposits and investments are explained in Note 4 of the Notes to the Financial Statements.

 Risk Management.
 The County maintains a self-funded insurance fund for worker's compensation insurance and liability and auto insurance.
 The County's risk retention for worker's compensation insurance is \$300,000 per individual per claim and for liability and auto insurance is \$250,000 per occurrence.
-Commercial insurance has been purchased for claims in excess of this retention.
+Commercial insurance has been purchased for the amount of any claim above this retention.
 Additional information on the County's risk management activity can be found in Note 12 of the Notes to the Financial Statements.